 Neck pain can develop for several reasons, but especially because of strain and muscle tension.
 This type of neck pain is often the result of poor posture while sitting at your desk for prolonged periods, improper sleeping positions, or experiencing a forceful and sudden head movement.

 You might also experience neck pain because of disc degeneration in the cervical spine that’s related to osteoarthritis or spondylolysis.

 In rare cases, neck pain can indicate tumors, spinal cancer, abscesses, or infections.
 Neck pain can also be a sign of a medical emergency like meningitis or a heart attack.

-To identify the cause of your neck pain, Dr. Arora typically performs a comprehensive physical exam, discusses your symptoms, and reviews your personal and medical history.
+To identify the cause of your neck pain, Dr. Srini typically performs a comprehensive physical exam, discusses your symptoms, and reviews your personal and medical history.
 Depending on your symptoms, he might also recommend digital screenings, like X-rays, an MRI, or an electromyography (EMG), and nerve conduction studies.